Common Name: grassy-leaved sweet flag

 Tolerate: Erosion, Wet Soil

 Easily grown in average, medium to wet soils in full sun to part shade.
-Plants perform well in both boggy conditions (including very shallow standing water) and consistently moist garden soils.
+Plants perform well in both boggy conditions (including shallow standing water to 3-4” deep) and consistently moist garden soils.
 Never allow soils to dry out.
 Scorched leaf tips and withering leaves are often the first signs of drying soils.
 In water gardens, plants are typically planted in containers with water covering the crowns or in wet soils at the water’s edge.
 Plants appreciate some relief from hot summer sun (e.g., afternoon shade or filtered sun) when grown in hot summer climates such as the St. Louis area.
 Plants will slowly naturalize by spreading rhizomes, but are not considered to be invasive.
+If grown in containers sunk below the water surface, plants will not spread.
+Plants are not considered to be reliably winter hardy in the northern parts of USDA Zone 5.

 No serious insect or disease problems.
 Scorch will occur if soils are not kept consistently moist to wet.